astronautlabs/wdi/wdi/README.md

 // to incoming remote streams.

 const wdiServer = new WDIServer();
-wdiServer.remoteStreamAdded.subscribe(async identifiedStream => {
+wdiServer.remoteStreamAdded.subscribe(async remoteStream => {
-  let stream : MediaStream = identifiedStream.stream;
+  let stream : MediaStream = remoteStream.stream;
-  // do something with the stream (perhaps guided by identifiedStream.identity) });
+  // do something with the stream (perhaps guided by remoteStream.identity) });

 // Start a WebSocket server and pass clients to the WDI server